-According to one of the Japanese leading newspapers, Sankei Shinbun, Mr. Peter Koo, a New York City Council member, is actively promoting a few projects such as the proposal of city ordinance to change one of the city streets in Flushing, Queens, in memory of "comfort women" or the building of a monument in a park.

-Learning this news, we, Japanese, are profoundly concerned about his political activities in attempt to condemn Japan and Japanese without understanding any verified facts.
+According to one of the Japanese leading newspapers, Mr. Peter Koo, a New York City Council member, is actively promoting a few projects such as the proposal of city ordinance to change one of the city street names in Flushing, Queens, in memory of "comfort women" and the building of a monument in a park there to praise them.
+Learning this news, we, Japanese, are profoundly concerned about his political activities in an attempt to condemn Japan and Japanese without understanding the verified facts.